HangfireIO/Hangfire.io/_drafts/hangfire-1.8.0-rc3.md

 <div class="alert alert-warning">
     <h4>Storage Support Required</h4>
     <p>
-    The new feature requires job storage to persist a new field, which may not be supported by a storage out-of-the-box.
+    The new feature requires job storage to persist a new field, which storage may not support out-of-the-box.
 That's why additional storage support is required.
 Otherwise, the <code>NotSupportedException</code> will be thrown.
 So upgrade of the job storage package is likely needed.
     </p>
 </div>